mahedi-kaysar/wordchain/README.md

 			System.out.println(word);
 		}

-All the intermediate words are produced from dictionary.
+All the intermediate words are produced from the dictionary.

+# Algorithm Complexity

+1) if N = total words in the dictionary, M = number of similar length words like source or target, E = total edges, then
+2) For Generating list of Vertexes -> worse case complexity is: 		0(M)
+3) For generating list of Edges -> worse case complexity is: 			0(M*M)
+4) For executing the Dijkstra using graph -> worse case complexity is: 	0(M + 2*E)

+There the total worse case complexity is: O(2*M + 2*E + M*M).
+In this implementation, the edge size could be much higher than node size.

 #Future Work
-For improving the performance build the graph using parallel execution.
+For improving the performance build the graph using parallel execution and implement graph partitioning algorithm.
-For example, if the dictionary size is N = 1000000 Partitioned could be: P = 100
-Size of each partition, M = N/P = 10000
-Worse Case time complexity would be: ~ O (M) for graph building.